lrnzdc3696/lrnzdc3696/README.md

 # Hi there, I'm a monkeybrain with a deadbrain 👋

 I'm a 17 yrs old coder who started coding at January 2021.
-I haven been coding on a smartphone since I started.
+I have been coding on a smartphone since I started.
 I did it to fuel my interest and love for coding.
 And also because I didn't have a laptop 😔.
 Even though it was just pure pain, I still made all